lisiki-jp/okinawa_gametheory/README.md

 * It was not peaceful
 * It was not a great trader
 * It was not utopia.
-* It was not sovereign from the start.
+* It was not sovereign.
 * It was not even a Kingdom in a practical sense.

 ### Start from the data: population growth.